-For SSL, EV SSL and website authentication certificates, it is always the issuance of the first certificate, when the same requirements as those in the initial identity validation apply.
+For SSL, EV SSL and website authentication certificates, it is always the issuance of the primary certificate, when the same requirements as those in the initial identity validation apply.

-A subsequent Certificate may be issued for other Certificate types - the submitted standard application for a Certificate (with a new public key) is electronically signed or provided with an electronic sign/seal created with the private key matching the public key in the valid Certificate to which this subsequent Certificate is issued.
-In this case the applicant is not required to appear at RA in person; the Certificate applicant confirms with this electronic signature/sign/seal that no change is made to the data about the entity.
+A subsequent certificate may be issued for other certificate types - the submitted standard application for a certificate (with a new public key) is electronically signed or provided with an electronic sign/seal created with the private key matching the public key in the valid certificate to which this subsequent certificate is issued.
+In this case the applicant is not required to appear at RA in person; the certificate applicant confirms with this electronic signature/sign/seal that no change is made to the data about the entity.